The Resistance Pattern

 You have seen this before.
 Most leaders have.
 The standard interpretation is that the communication was insufficient, the change was poorly managed, or the organization simply resists change.
 None of these explanations account for what is actually happening.

 What is happening is biological.
-Within milliseconds of perceiving a threat to their role, status, certainty, or professional relationships, every person in that room experienced an amygdala activation event that redirected blood flow away from the prefrontal cortex and toward survival-oriented brain regions.
+Within milliseconds of perceiving a threat to their role, status, certainty, or professional relationships, every person in that room experienced an amygdala activation event.
+This event redirected blood flow away from the prefrontal cortex and toward survival-oriented brain regions.
 The capacity for complex reasoning, creative problem-solving, and collaborative thinking was neurologically diminished before the first question was asked.
 The resistance you observed was not a communication failure.
 It was the predictable output of neural circuitry doing exactly what it was designed to do — protect against perceived threat.

 The Neuroscience of Change Resistance

-The amygdala is the brain's primary threat-detection system — a bilateral structure in the medial temporal lobe that activates within milliseconds of perceived threat.
+The amygdala — the brain’s threat-detection system — is a bilateral structure in the medial temporal lobe that activates within milliseconds of perceived threat.
 In organizational contexts, the amygdala responds not only to physical danger but to social threats: perceived loss of status, uncertainty about the future, diminished autonomy, reduced relatedness, and perceived unfairness.
 It registers threat before conscious analysis begins, initiating a cascade of cortisol and adrenaline that shifts the neural architecture away from complex reasoning and toward defensive response.

 How Dr. Ceruto Approaches Organizational Change